-In summary, the analysis of the roadmap reveals that light and conventional passenger cars predominated in research and development, although buses were also considered.
-These vehicle types have been proposed as a good starting point for the electrification of road transport.
-However, the electrification of heavy vehicles, such as trucks or coaches, will be important in future to achieve the advantages of a fully electrified road transport system.
-The analysis reveals gaps in the topics of charging, battery cell recycling, vehicle-to-grid as well as electric road system.
-Moreover, the majority of previous projects were focused on component, sub-system and vehicle level improvements to reduce consumption rather than on the comprehensive optimization of, e.g., energy efficiency at an energy or transport system level.
-In more detail, the analysis revealed the following for each of the big initiatives:
+- Light and conventional passenger cars predominated in research and development (although buses were also considered), as these vehicle types had been seen as a favorable initial step for the electrification of road transport.
+However, the electrification of heavy vehicles, such as trucks or coaches, will be important in future to achieve the advantages of a fully electrified road transport system. - The analysis revealed gaps in the topics of charging, battery cell recycling, vehicle-to-grid as well as electric road system. - Moreover, the majority of previous projects were focused on component, sub-system and vehicle level improvements to reduce consumption rather than on the comprehensive optimization of, e.g., energy efficiency at an energy or transport system level.